Watch out when you’re buying your stamps – some retailers will be adding a hefty markup.

 Where to buy your stamps at a fair price

-In light of my research, it makes sense to always ask how much a stamp is before buying it in any smaller, independent shop.
+If you are buying from a smaller or independent store, it makes sense to always ask how much a stamp is first.
 If it’s more than expected, I’d challenge them to see if they’ll charge the lower price.
-Otherwise walk away and find somewhere else.
+Otherwise, walk away and find somewhere else.